 WSU's main campus covers approximately 200 acres in the heart of Midtown Detroit.
 The university boasts one of the nation's most diverse student bodies.
-While some students reside in the six residence halls and apartment complexes located on campus, others commute from within the city as well as the larger metropolitan area.
-WSU has four satellite campuses: Advanced Technology Education Center in Warren; Macomb Education Center in Clinton Township: Schoolcraft Center in Livonia; and University Center - Macomb in Clinton Township.
-The School of Medicine campus is south of the main campus and adjacent to the Detroit Medical Center.
+While some students reside in the eight residence halls and apartment complexes on campus, others commute from within the city as well as the larger metropolitan area.
+Wayne has five satellite campuses: the Advanced Technology Education Center in Warren, the Macomb Education Center in Clinton Township, the Orchard Ridge Center in Farmington Hills, Schoolcraft Center in Livonia and University Center Macomb in Clinton Township.
+The School of Medicine campus is south of the main campus and adjacent to the Detroit Medical Center, and the new home for the Mike Ilitch School of Business is located in The District Detroit, south of the main campus.
 TechTown, a 12-block, three-acre research and technology park, is just north of the main campus.